Posted on Thursday, 2nd November 2023 by

 Share

-I received a number of emails from Blue Cross and Blue Shield (BCBS) plan members about this new offering.
-Federal employees and annuitants, enrolled in Medicare and one of the BCBS plans, will automatically be enrolled in the new MPDP plan unless they opt-out.
+I received several emails from Blue Cross and Blue Shield (BCBS) plan members about this new offering.
+Federal employees and annuitants enrolled in Medicare and one of the BCBS plans will automatically be enrolled in the new MPDP plan unless they opt out.

-The BCBS website is fairly straight forward and addresses many of the concerns you may have about transferring to the new program.
-However, there are certain situations that you must be aware of before making the move.
+The BCBS website is fairly straightforward and addresses many of the concerns you may have about transferring to the new program.
+However, you must be aware of certain situations before making the move.

 A second article will be published next week that provides more information on the 17 plans now offering the Part D prescription drug program.
 I’ll be working with Kevin Moss, the senior editor with Consumers’ Checkbook on the upcoming article.